ArtemEremenko/Jumping-Ball/README.md

 # Jumping-Ball
 Educational project

 Create the possibility to win and lose the game.
-Need to fix the bug - if floor is made from planks it's causes "lost control" IsOnGround = false;
+Add message Winner || Looser and Button "Go to "Main Menu"" Add timer 3 sec to Get Win Status in Trigger.
+Create a coins and coins collection
+Create a store to buy some magic spells and skins.
+Create a "Main Menu" = Play || Exit